The Centre is currently situated in Plymouth Marjon University, Derriford Road, Plymouth.

 Initially, an interfaith group which brought people together from the major world faiths and continuing support for the venture has come from our two local bishops, members of the different faith communities, and other interested organisations.

 Plymouth City Council generously provided initial start-up funds to renovate the building and get the project up and running.
-The Centre was established as a charity and officially opened on 20th September 2001 by Councillor Maureen Lawley
+The Centre was established as a charity and officially opened on 20th September 2001 by Councillor Maureen Lawley.

-Celebrating its 10th Anniversary in 2011, the Centre has developed hugely in the intervening years and is now widely regarded across the city as a major resource; providing contacts, expertise and experience within the fields of religious diversity, interfaith dialogue and support and engagement with faith communities.
+Celebrating its 15th Anniversary in 2016, the Centre has developed hugely in the intervening years and is now widely regarded across the city as a major resource; providing contacts, expertise and experience within the fields of religious diversity, interfaith dialogue and support and engagement with faith communities.

 The Centre was established as the result of this vision and as a response to the growing need across the city for greater awareness and understanding of a multi-faith and multicultural society and engages and supports many of the smaller faith groups in Plymouth.
-The premises are regularly used by Bahai’ and Buddhist groups.